K8shav24/BTC-SatoshiBreakout/README.md

 How It Works

-main.py computes indicators (process_data) — EMA(20/50), ATR(14), ADX(14), and the Donchian(20) channel — then walks day-by-day in strat(): for each bar past the 51-bar warmup, it checks the trend filter, strength filter, and breakout trigger, and emits a signal only when all three agree.
+main.py computes indicators (process_data) EMA(20/50), ATR(14), ADX(14), and the Donchian(20) channel then walks day-by-day in strat(): for each bar past the 51-bar warmup, it checks the trend filter, strength filter, and breakout trigger, and emits a signal only when all three agree.
 Once in a position, the chandelier stop is recalculated every bar and can only tighten in the trade's favor, never loosen.

 backtester.py consumes the resulting signals CSV and simulates execution: opening/closing/reversing positions, applying transaction fees, tracking highs/lows, and computing performance statistics (win rate, Sharpe ratio, drawdown, holding time, etc.) and the capital curve.

 Limitations

-Almost all of the profit is concentrated in 2021 (+$5,744.77) and 2022 (+$2,069.92); the strategy lost money in 2018 (-$233.88) and only made modest gains in 2019–2020 (+$731.50, +$597.60).
+.Almost all of the profit is concentrated in 2021 (+$5,744.77) and 2022 (+$2,069.92); the strategy lost money in 2018 (-$233.88) and only made modest gains in 2019–2020 (+$731.50, +$597.60).
 The reported Sharpe ratio may not generalize to a period without a 2021-style trend.
-With only 23 total trades over 5 years, the sample size is small — individual trades have an outsized effect on the overall statistics.
+.With only 23 total trades over 5 years, the sample size is small individual trades have an outsized effect on the overall statistics.
-The strategy is fundamentally a trend-follower.
+.The strategy is fundamentally a trend-follower.
 The ADX filter reduces bad entries in choppy markets, but it doesn't eliminate them, so extended sideways regimes will still hurt performance.
-Maximum drawdown (37.65%) is fairly large relative to net profit — position sizing and risk management are areas for future improvement.
+.Maximum drawdown (37.65%) is fairly large relative to net profit position sizing and risk management are areas for future improvement.